AN EFFECTIVE MEANS OF SETTLING A DISPUTE

 Mediation is a form of settlement negotiation conducted and assisted by an impartial person trained in the art of settling disputes.
 Unlike arbitration and other kinds of alternative dispute resolution, mediation is non-adjudicatory.
 The mediator makes no findings of fact or law, whether binding or non-binding.

-Mediation is a process whereby a trained third party neutral person acts as a facilitator in an informal and private setting to assist the parties in settling their dispute.
+Mediation is a process held either in person, or virtually over the ZOOM or other internet platform, whereby a trained third party neutral person acts as a facilitator in an informal and private setting to assist the parties in settling their dispute.
 The mediator assists the parties in focusing on the core issues and in generating options for the resolution of the dispute.
 The mediator does not make findings of fact or law, whether binding or non-binding.
 The mediation process is generally conducted in three stages.

 Mediation proceedings are made privileged and confidential by law.
 The law prevents the mediator or any party from telling the court anything discussed during the course of mediation.
 At most, a mediator my merely report to the court that the case settled, or did not settle.
 For further information on this facet of mediation, please see Civ.
 Prac. & Rem.
 Code Section, 154; Tex.
 R. Evid.
 604.